Equal Opportunities for All

 The decision of the superintendent shall be final.

 The decision of the superintendent in no way prejudices a party from seeking redress through state or federal agencies as provided by in law.

 This policy and procedures are to be used for complaints of discrimination, in lieu of any other general complaint policies or procedures that may be available.

 If any of the stated timeframes cannot be met by the district, the district will notify the parties and pursue completion as promptly as possible.

 Retaliation against any person, because the person has filed a complaint or assisted or participated in an investigation, is prohibited.
 Persons found to have engaged in retaliation shall be subject to discipline by appropriate measures.

-The Associate Superintendent of Student Services will make a determination on the complaint based on a preponderance of the evidence.
+The Associate Superintendent will make a determination on the complaint based on a preponderance of the evidence.
 Persons found to have engaged in impermissible discrimination shall be subject to discipline, up to and including expulsion from school or termination of employment, or other appropriate measures.
 As necessary, the district will take steps to prevent the recurrence of discrimination and to correct its discriminatory effects on the grievant and others.